 - 90% of forklifts will be involved in at least one injury or fatality during its service life

-Proper training, forklift safety protocols, and standard operating procedures (SOPs) have not eliminated the dangers that forklifts impose.
-For that reason, automation in materials handling continues to gain momentum in the drive for a safer process in manufacturing, warehousing, and logistics facilities.
+Proper training, forklift safety protocols, and standard operating procedures (SOPs) have not eliminated the dangers that manually driven industrial vehicles impose.
+For that reason, automation in material handling continues to gain momentum in the drive for a safer process in manufacturing, warehousing, and logistics facilities.

 Complex Environments Require Safe and Reliable AMR Solutions

-With more than 5 million production miles driven and zero personnel safety incidents, Seegrid is the market leader in robust navigation, going above and beyond ANSI B56.5 safety standards, as well as satisfying all applicable safety requirements of ANSI/RIA R15.08.
+With millions of production miles driven and zero personnel safety incidents, Seegrid is the market leader in robust navigation, going above and beyond ANSI B56.5 safety standards, as well as satisfying all applicable safety requirements of ANSI/RIA R15.08.

 Coupling automated material handling systems with lean principles is a step in the right direction for a more efficient operation.
-However, to really drive improvement and augment a lean operation system, this means enforcing a forklift-free environment and implementing a properly designed AMR solution.
-Fundamentally, this model eliminates waste and non-efficient processes, ensuring quality products are available on time by removing non-value added activities, safely and accurately.
+However, to really drive improvement and augment a lean operation system, this means enforcing a manual forklift-free environment and implementing a properly designed AMR solution to reduce potentially hazardous human touchpoints.
+Fundamentally, this model eliminates waste and non-efficient processes, ensuring quality products are available on time by removing non-value-added activities, safely and accurately.

 Properly designed automated systems can reduce manual forklift traffic, creating immediate lean process improvement.
-In the case of long-haul transport, an autonomous tow tractor solution with dollies, trains, or carts can easily move the right amount of product for JIT delivery, keeping inventory levels low and aisles free from excess product.
+In the case of long-haul transport, an autonomous tow tractor solution with dollies, trains, or carts can easily move the right amount of product, keeping inventory levels low and aisles free from excess product.
+Autonomous lift trucks can seamlessly close the loop by also integrating vertical pickup and placement of goods for a true end-to-end solution.
 Ultimately, this process eliminates waste and enables a smoother flow of materials, thus streamlining the production workflow and creating a safe, productive, and lean process.